eclipse-ee4j/angus-mail/www/Contributions.md

        }
 ```

--   When in doubt, copy the style used in existing Jakarta Mail code.
+-   When in doubt, copy the style used in existing Angus Mail code.

 * * * * *